anne-urai/human_ibl_snapshots/README.md

 How to use the code
 Download behavioral_snapshots.py
-Install [brainbox](https://github.com/int-brain-lab/ibllib) for psychometric function fitting Install ONE-api an ruamel_yaml_conda
+Install the [brainbox](https://github.com/int-brain-lab/ibllib) Conda environment for psychometric function fitting

 =======